phpstan/phpstan-doctrine/README.md

 * Provides correct return type for `Doctrine\ORM\EntityManager::find`, `getReference` and `getPartialReference` when `Foo::class` entity class name is provided as the first argument
 * Adds missing `matching` method on `Doctrine\Common\Collections\Collection`.
 This can be turned off by setting `parameters.doctrine.allCollectionsSelectable` to `false`.
 * Also supports Doctrine ODM.
 * Analysis of discrepancies between entity column types and property field types.
+This can be relaxed with the `allowNullablePropertyForRequiredField: true` setting.

 ## Installation